Playtime in Africa Initiative

 Our inspiration comes from Playtime in Africa, a pioneering photo essay by Efua T. Sutherland and Willis Bell.
 Published in the early 60s, the book captured the imaginative games of children all over Ghana.

-Fifty years later it remains remarkably current, showcasing a timeless sense of joy and playfulness that has too few purpose-built outlets in Ghana.
+Fifty years later it remains remarkably current, showcasing a timeless sense of joy and playfulness that has too few outlets in urban Ghana today.
+Take a look inside Playtime in Africa on YouTube!

 Determined to demonstrate that playspaces and creative play are both vital and achievable, we began building contacts with professionals and like-minded people all over the world, from the northwest United States to South Sudan.